 By many, knees injuries are said to be the most common ones in the BJJ world.
 Mostly damage to our knees can happen while doing leg locks or some other stuff where legs are in some type of entangled configuration.
 If these things, where legs are in tight, stuck position are performed improperly just pushing the body a little bit further in the wrong direction may end up in a knee injury.
 In general with leg logs, if it feels really tight and you can’t get out it is worth tapping earlier than risking some injury.

 After coming back to training after this type of injury forget about passing any guards or mounting.
 You should be more focused on your upper body movement, learning only how to defend yourself with hands, etc. In this case, removing the legs movement from your BJJ game is the best scenario.
+You can use protective gear like knee pads or knee brace.

 Cauliflower ears unlike the previous injuries are smaller, but kinda more visible and irreversible.
 The term refers to a deformity of the ear caused by some impact damage.
 The most common cause of it is just a hit to the ear.
 Untreated injury leads to a blockage that prevents blood flow and damages tissue.
-This outcome in an irregular or knotty appearance on part of the ear, similar to a cauliflower.
+This outcome is an irregular or knotty appearance on part of the ear, similar to a cauliflower.
 Early treatment can help stop permanent deformity.
-To prevent it watch out for opponent applying too much pressure on your head.
+To prevent it watch out for the opponent applying too much pressure on your head.
 Just try to keep your ears out of any too tight situations.
 If you want to be 100% sure that your ears will stay pretty forever wear some kind of ear protection during training.

 Other common injuries in the BJJ world are some neck pains.
 This happens because while practicing Brazilian Jiu Jitsu our necks are sometimes bending in really strange directions and we don’t care about that.
 This injury may occur in many ways.
 For example when someone is submitting us with some neck-related technique like Guillotine or just trying to do so.
 The other case is an even worse scenario because we know he won’t finish us, so we don’t care that much what he is doing with neck, but still, he is cracking it and it can be also bad for us.
 We just don’t realize it on time.